freenas/freenas-docs/userguide/freenas_jails.rst

  Password: type_password_here

-.. note:: each jail has its own user accounts and service
-          configuration.
-This means that you will need to repeat these steps for each jail that requires SSH access.
+.. note:: Each jail has its own user accounts and service configuration.
+These steps must be repeated for each jail that requires SSH access.

 .. _Add Storage: